 Pass 60 credits overall with 45 credits at Level 3, 30 credits with Distinction (including Mathematics) and the remaining 15 credits with Merit or above.

-35 overall (18 higher, including 5 points at higher level in Mathematics or Physics).
+35 points overall, with 18 points at higher level to include 5 points in Mathematics or Physics.

 Irish Highers (Leaving Certificate)